NilsDannemann/hfc-relay-grid/docs/grid.md

 **For this you have two options:**

-1. Install the Grid and work local <br>
+1. Either install the grid locally<br>
 [Installation Guide](http://codepen.io/NilsDannemann/pen/MKZQxe?editors=1100)

-1. Use the Playground on Codepen <br>
+1. Or use the Playground on Codepen<br>
 [Open Playground](http://codepen.io/NilsDannemann/pen/MKZQxe?editors=1100)

 Both Options are fine.